thebekhruz/hello-world/README.md

 # hello-world
-I am Bekhruz and I will be rich
+I am Bekhruz and I will be rich!